stateright/stateright.github.io/md-src/getting-started.md

 1. The server receives a `Put` from the client with value `'A'`, which it acknowledges.
-The client receives the `PutOk` acknowledgement and in turn sends a second `Put` with a new value, `'Z'` (not shown yet since the test indicates messages deliveries only, not message sends).
+The client receives the `PutOk` acknowledgement and in turn sends a second `Put` with a new value, `'Z'` (not shown yet since the test indicates message deliveries only, not message sends).
    ```
    Deliver { src: Id::from(1), dst: Id::from(0), msg: Put(1, 'A') },
    Deliver { src: Id::from(0), dst: Id::from(1), msg: PutOk(1) },